randomaccess2023/KPC_IM_128_64/README.md

 Folder 'Figures' contains every figure used in the main manuscript and additional information section of the paper.
 Besides, some high resolution WSIs can also be found here.

-'MODULE' folder has been used to calculate internal validation indices like Xie-Beni index, Calinski-Harabasz index, C index, Dunn index, Hartigan index and Mclain-Rao index for both patch sizess(128x128 and 64x64).
+'MODULE' folder has been used to calculate internal validation indices like Xie-Beni index, Calinski-Harabasz index, C index, Dunn index, Hartigan index and Mclain-Rao index for both patch sizes (128x128 and 64x64).
 Check these two scripts: 'Internal_validation_128x128.ipynb' and 'Internal_validation_64x64.ipynb' to see index calculation.

 'internal_validation_indices_plot.ipynb' has the code for creating Figure 5 in the main manuscript.